msik-404/karma-app-posts/README.md

 # Starting the microservice | deployment for testing
 In this repository one can find [docker-compose-yaml](https://github.com/msik-404/karma-app-posts/blob/main/docker-compose.yaml)

-To start the microservice one should use provided bash scripts but only docker can also be used.
+To start the microservice one should use provided bash scripts but pure docker can also be used.

 ### Bash scripts
 Bash scripts can be found under scripts/ folder.